Name in Japanese: 豊会館

 The museum retains its original drawing room, principal residence, library and garden by Katsumoto Donketsu.
 It has an eclectic collection of historic items including an astonishing array of weapons and armour of the Ii clan, clocks, women’s accessories, and exhibits related to the business of the Ōmi merchants, including painted screens and model ships.

 Ii Naosuke once stayed at the house and an attempt on his life was made here.
 You can still see marks of sword cuts that missed him.
 The building and garden were built by the second generation of the family, Shirōbei in 1836 as a means of providing work and relief to economic refugees during the Tenpō Famine.

-A visit to this museum is essential for gaining an insight into the business and philosophy of the Ōmi.
-It’s also an opportunity to see many beautiful and evocative artifacts under a single roof.
+A visit to this museum is essential for gaining an insight into the business and philosophy of the Ōmi merchants.
+It’s also an opportunity to see many beautiful and evocative artefacts under a single roof.

 place 56 Shimoeda, Toyosato-cho, Inukami-gun, Shiga prefeture, Shiga prefecture

 The Itō Chūbē Museum stands beside the Nakasendō in Toyosato.
 Built in 1882 in the Meiji period, it’s the former home of the first Itō Chūbē, one of the Ōmi merchants.
 Chūbē founded the Itochu and Mar

 Ii Naosuke was the feudal lord of Hikone and also chief minister to the Tokugawa shogunate.
 His rise to national power was unexpected, and he was assassinated for his efforts to steer the nation throu